secretstartups/handbook/job-families/people-group/talent-brand-and-talent-acquisition-enablement/index.html.md

 #### Program Manager, Enablement Responsibilities

 - Act as project manager for recruiting operations initiatives
-- Run our talent acquisition surveys from initiation to analysis
+- Run our talent acquisition surveys
-- Works with Senior Manager, Enablement to develop bespoke reporting for the TA function and analyze recurring metrics
+- Work with Senior Manager, Enablement to develop bespoke reporting for the TA function and analyze recurring metrics
 - Understand end-to-end TA processes and employ a “continuous improvement & iteration” rhythm
 - Manage procurement issues and certain external vendor relationships as it pertains to billing, action planning etc
 - Own all regular decks for Talent Acquisition team meetings, defining and collating content, and driving the meetings
 - Proactively suggest and run teambuilding and incentive programs for the team
 - Partner with TA Leadership Team and utilize project management skillset to keep the team focused on weekly metrics and OKR progress
-- With a continued focus on Diversity, inclusion and belonging, the partner with the rest of Enablement to ensure inclusivity as we establish processes and policies for our TA team members and candidates alike.
+- Ensure inclusivity in establishing processes and policies for our TA team members and candidates alike by focusing on Diversity, Inclusion, and Belonging

 #### Program Manager, Enablement Requirements